What is the full form of VPN?

-In this, a virtual connection is made instead of a dedicated connection i.e. leased line that permits user for conducting work remotely.
+In this, a virtual connection is made instead of a dedicated connection i.e. leased line that permits the user for conducting work remotely.

-Data Transmits in VPN through tunneling.
+Data Transmits in VPN through tunnelling.
 Before transmitting any packet, it is first encapsulated into a new packet by integrating a header.
 That header contains entire routing information due to which it traverses data through a public network before reaching its destination.

 The logical route, through which an encapsulated packet pass is known as a tunnel.
 When it reaches the endpoint of the tunnel, it will be decapsulated and then further forwarded into the final destination.

 This packet contains a non-routable IP address, which can be sent Globally IP address inside the packet.
-VPN provides a virtual IP address apart from unique IP address.
+VPN provides a virtual IP address apart from a unique IP address.